Frequently Asked Questions

 Can I help to lower the body into the grave?

 Of course!
-Once you purchase a plot, that 10'x10' or 5’x10’ piece of earth is yours to bury as many people and/or animals as you wish to fit in there over time (leaving a 1’border around the sides).
+Once you purchase a plot, that 5’x10’ piece of earth is yours to bury as many people and/or animals as you wish to fit in there over time (leaving a 1’border around the sides).
 Alternatively we have a separate pet section “Rainbow Bridge Garden” for animals that prefer to hang out with other animals into eternity.

 Any restrictions to the fabric the body shroud needs to be made of in order to decompose?? ie, cotton, silk, hemp etc?